 Jared and Richard were there waiting.
 None of us were golfers, but at the driving range it didn’t matter how you chopped it, each swing was a fresh chance.
 It was great for a laugh too.
 We even had a few kids with their mum and dad giving it a go at the tee next to us.
 Wholesome family fun.

 ‘There he is!
-We thought you’d fallen in,’ said Jared.
+We thought you’d fallen in,’ Jared said.
 He was the loveliest guy – though a bit of a goof, and forever recycling the same, limited set of jokes.
 He only ate pre-approved, pre-packaged meals, which consisted – as far as I could tell – solely of boiled chicken breast and steamed vegetables.
 I sometimes wondered if this strict regime prescribed by his personal trainer had impaired his brain development, or maybe just the ability to think for himself.
 His alcohol intake wouldn’t help with this either, probably rendered the diet pointless too.

 And he was forever falling victim to girls who only wanted a beefcake on their arm.
 They’d trot him around town for a week or two then just call it off.
 He liked to pretend he was the player, but each time this happened it would break his soft, squishy little heart.

-‘Stop dicking around and get your pansy ass over here.
+‘Stop dicking around and get your arse over here.
 It’s your shot.’
 That was Richard.
 He didn’t have an inside voice, or any sense of decency.
 I’d never met anyone with such a filthy mouth – he could shoehorn an insult or curse into any sentence.
 And where Jared was beefy, Richard was just all cake – crumbs lost in his unkempt beard, or piling up on his paunch.

 Jared was my best friend, had been since primary school.
 We were inseparable – even now he still looked out for me.
 I felt bad keeping something so important from him, but was terrified coming out would impact our otherwise easy friendship.
 We still saw each other every week, often multiple times, despite not living so close anymore and both working full-time.

-Standing up to the tee, I took some practise swings, hoping to calm down.
+Stepping up to the tee, I took some practise swings, hoping to calm down.
 Relax and try to enjoy my weekend.
 I didn’t have to tell them right now, maybe later.